 To update your profile in the campus directory, follow these instructions.

-Find a Researcher is a public search site that allows users to find U of U faculty, graduate students, and other researchers based on research keywords, name, department, international experience, and research equipment/testing capability.
-Searchable data is pulled from the FAR and Profile Website system.
+Find a Researcher is a public search engine, powered by Google, that allows users to find U of U faculty, graduate students, and other researchers based on name, department, research keywords, international experience, research equipment, and testing capabilities.
+Data available in Find a Researcher is pulled from the FAR.

 Teaching & Learning Technologies